Clemsazert/docker-ci-cd-tutorial/README.md

 ### b.
 Build the image

 First we neef to build the image.
-It means, in a very simplified way, creating the file system for our future containers to run later.
+It means, in a very simplified way, creating the file system for our future containers to run.
 - `docker build -t flask .`

-Note: Make sure you are in the ./flask directory when running the command above, the `.` refers to the current context, Docker will try to find a Dockerfile in it.
+Note: Make sure you are in the `./flask` directory when running the command above, the `.` refers to the current context, Docker will try to find a Dockerfile in it.

-Once the image is built, you can visualize it with all the others images you have.
+Once the image is built, you can visualize it among all the others images you have.
 - `docker images` .
 Run it and you should see at least flask and python:3.7-alpine3.12, as Docker needs it to build flask.

 ### c.
 Run the container